Yin and yang: Nature

-It is impossible to talk about yin or yang without some reference to the opposite, since yin and yang are bound together as parts of a mutual whole (for example, there cannot be the bottom of the foot without the top).
+It is impossible to talk about yin or yang without some reference to the opposite, traditionally it is said that Yin and Yang are known by the comparison of each other, since yin and yang are bound together as parts of a mutual whole (for example, there cannot be the bottom of the foot without the top).
 A way to illustrate this idea is to postulate the notion of a race with only women or only men; this race would disappear in a single generation.
-Yet, women and men together create new generations that allow the race they mutually create (and mutually come from) to survive.
-The interaction of the two gives birth to things, like manhood.
+Yet, women and men together create new generations that allow the race they mutually create (and mutually come from) to thrive or survive.
+The interaction of the two gives birth to humans, as does the interaction of heaven and earth establishes harmony (he), giving birth to things.